alma/widgets/documentation.md

 - hideIfNotEligible: `boolean` [optional, default: false]

-Totally hide the widget if set to true and no plan matches the purchase amount.
+Totally hides the widget if set to true and no plan matches the purchase amount.

 - suggestedPaymentPlan: `number` | `number[]` [optional]